A Typical Year 4 Day

 Throughout the year, the children get the opportunity to experience some wonderful trips and events at school.

 In the Spring or Summer term, children get the opportunity to take part in a two night residential at Beaumanor Hall.
 During their stay, children take part in several adventurous activities including including canoeing, climbing, archery and orienteering.
 It truly is a highlight of Year 4 for many of the children.

 We also celebrate diversity by visiting places of workshop including a local Mosque and Church.

 It is not only out of the classroom where the children get to experience lots of fun learning opportunities.
 In Year 4, the opportunities for learning are endless and include:

 Adapting a recipe to make their own biscuits in DT

-Teaching the rest of the school about Islam with our special assembly
+Teaching the rest of the school about Easter with our special assembly

 Sports Clubs and Competitions in P.E

 As with all year groups at Inglehurst, it is expected that your child attends school every day with any necessary absences being reported to the office as soon as possible.
 Each day in school is a new opportunity for learning and it is essential that the children are in school every day to ensure they do not miss out on any learning or opportunities.